denull/tg-bot-api/README.md

 const file = new File([buffer], 'AnotherImage.jpg', { type: 'image/jpeg' });
 ```

 The second way is to specify these values ​​in the `name` and `type` fields directly on the loaded object.
-Additionally, if your `Stream` class contains a `path` field, the filename will be extracted from its path.
+Additionally, if an instance of `Stream` class contains a `path` field, the filename will be extracted from its path.

 Finally, you can define these values ​​"next to" the downloaded file like this: